-We encourage all students to review the following information prior to ensure they are prepared for General Selection.
+Students are encouraged to review the following information prior to participation to ensure they are prepared for General Selection.

 General Selection Admissions Tickets, Housing Points & Lottery Numbers Distributed

-General Selection Admissions Tickets will be distributed to students’ campus mailboxes on Friday, March 29, 2019.
+General Selection Admissions Tickets will be distributed to students via email on Monday, April 1, 2024.
 Admissions tickets identify a student's Housing Points & Lottery Number.

-- Students are awarded one point for each semester (fall or spring only) they have been a full-time student at Moravian College or another institution regardless of housing status.
+- Students are awarded one point for each semester (fall or spring only) they have completed at Moravian University or another institution regardless of housing status, with a maximum of 6 points.

 - Points will not be given after the sixth term as a full time student.